uswds/uswds-site/_components/form-controls/11-date-range-picker.md

 | property | element | effect |
 | --- | --- | ---
 data-min-date | .usa-date-picker | The date picker will not allow a date selection before this date.
+The date should be in the format YYYY-MM-DD.
 Typing in an earlier date will cause native form validation error.
-A default min date or 1/1/0000 is used as a default. data-max-date | .usa-date-picker | The date picker will not allow a date selection after this date.
+A default min date or 0000-01-01 is used as a default. data-max-date | .usa-date-picker | The date picker will not allow a date selection after this date.
+The date should be in the format YYYY-MM-DD.
 Typing in an later date will cause native form validation error.
 There is no default maximum date.

 </div>
     <h4 class="usa-heading">Package information</h4>